-One of the banner features of Python 3 is the introduction of native asychronous programming, implemented in the asyncio.
+One of the banner features of Python 3 is the introduction of native asynchronous programming, implemented in the asyncio.

-For an introduction to the use of asynchronous programming, see the documentation for the asyncio module, or this introductory tutorial to asynchronous programming with asyncio.
+For an introduction to the use of asynchronous programming, see the documentation for the asyncio module.

 Integrating asyncio with CoreFoundation

 The asyncio module provides an event loop to coordinate asynchronous features.
 However, if you're running an Objective C GUI application, you probably already have an event loop - the one provided by CoreFoundation.
 This CoreFoundation event loop is then wrapped by NSApplication or UIApplication in end-user code.